The Camino Inglés

 Camino Inglés or The Celtic Camino

-On this route, you’ll enjoy scenic coastal views during the first two days, passing through charming towns like Pontedeume and Betanzos.
+Enjoy coastal views in the first two days as you pass charming towns like Pontedeume and Betanzos.
 The latter part of the Camino Inglés leads inland, crossing Galicia’s lush countryside towards Santiago de Compostela.
 If you’re travelling in the spring, don’t miss Ferrol’s impressive Easter festival, Semana Santa, for a truly memorable experience.

-To earn your Compostela pilgrim certificate in Santiago, you must walk at least 100 km (starting from Ferrol is recommended) or cycle at least 200 km.
-While cycling the Camino Inglés is possible, it won’t qualify you for a Compostela certificate, as the route is too short.
+To earn your Compostela, walk at least 100 km from Ferrol or cycle a minimum of 200 km elsewhere.
+While cycling the Camino Inglés is possible, it won’t qualify you for a Compostela certificate.
+This is because the route doesn’t meet the minimum required distance.

 Camino Inglés From A Coruña, also known as the Celtic Camino

-The city of A Coruña is also a traditional starting point but fewer pilgrims start the Camino from there because it is situated less than 100 kilometres from Santiago de Compostela.
+The city of A Coruña is a traditional starting point, but it is less than 100 kilometres from Santiago de Compostela.

-We’ve also written about 7 activities on the Camino Inglés to help you decide if this route is right for you.
+We’ve also shared seven great activities along the Camino Inglés to help you decide if it suits your journey.

 Camino Ways Route Planner